-For strategies aimed at optimize nurse retentionand thequality of care
+For strategies aimed at optimizing nurse retentionand thequality of care

 Canadian Institutes of Health Research (CIHR)

-The COVID-19 pandemic has had significant impacts on the work, mental health and well-being of nurses working in hospitals and long-term care centres.
-Many were already working in difficult conditions and the pandemic has only increased the risk of significant psychological impact.
+The COVID-19 pandemic has significantly impacted nurses' work, mental health and well-being in hospitals and long-term care centres.
+Many were already operating under challenging conditions, and the pandemic has only increased the risk of significant psychological impact.

 Alongside these significant psychological impacts, many changes in professional trajectories have also been observed among nurses during the pandemic.
-Some of these changes were brought about by the nurses themselves, possibly to adapt to the pandemic situation; others have been forced by public health measures aimed at ensuring continuity and accessibility of care.
+Some of these changes were brought about by the nurses themselves, possibly to adapt to the pandemic; others have been forced by public health measures to ensure continuity and accessibility of care.
 In all cases, these trajectories are likely to generate disruptions in services that influence the ability of the health network to respond adequately to the health crisis.